encode/django-rest-framework/docs/topics/documenting-your-api.md

 [DRF OpenAPI][drf-openapi] bridges the gap between OpenAPI specification and tool chain with the schema exposed out-of-the-box by Django Rest Framework.
 Its goals are:

-  * Can be dropped into any existing DRF project without any code change necessary.
+  * To be dropped into any existing DRF project without any code change necessary.
   * Provide clear disctinction between request schema and response schema.
   * Provide a versioning mechanism for each schema.
 Support defining schema by version range syntax, e.g. >1.0, <=2.0
   * Support multiple response codes, not just 200